geudde/attic-chest/pages/04.season-3/22.meeting-43/06.alamon/docs.md

 Now the story it went on
 &emsp;That the good Alamon
-One morning in the sea his net threw it
+One morning in the sea his net threw it;
 &emsp;But the finny tribe that day,
 &emsp;Kept all out of the way
 And he fail’d of his provision for the cruet.